Sado Island: Population

 In 1960, Sado Island had a population of 113,296.
-Due to the inconvenience of living on the outlying islands and lack of jobs, Sado Island has been experiencing a long-term population decline.
+Due to the inconvenience of living on the outlying islands and lack of jobs, Sado Island has experienced a long-term population decline.
 In October 2017, the population of Sado Island was 55,212.
 The total fertility rate of Sado Island is about 1.9, which is much higher than the average of Japan and Niigata Prefecture.
 However, the continuous outflow of population results in the persistent decrease of population.

 Culture

 Since Sado Island is an important trading base on the Nishimawari naval route from the coast of the Japan Sea to Osaka, the culture is strongly influenced by West Japanese culture like Kinki and Hokuriku.
-Also, intellectuals and politicians exiled from Kyoto to Sado brought the traditional performance culture of Kyoto, thus the traditional art of Sado Island began to thrive.
+Intellectuals and politicians exiled from Kyoto to Sado brought the traditional performance culture of Kyoto, which caused the traditional art of Sado Island to began to thrive.
 The Noh Master Zeami Motokiyo was exiled to Sado, resulting in the particular development of Noh culture in Sado.
 In the Edo period, there were more than 200 Noh stages.
-Sado still has more than 30 Noh stages, and the number of Noh stages per capita ranks first in Japan.
+Sado still has more than 30 Noh stages - ranking first in Japan in the number of Noh stages per capita.
 There are also local performing arts such as ‘Ghost Taiko’ on Sado Island.

 Sado is also home to the Kodō taiko drumming troupe.
 Kodō are credited with popularizing modern taiko drumming both in Japan and worldwide.
 Kodō Village is based in the Ogi subdivision.

+The round coracle-like Tarai-bune boats were once common in different parts of Japan, but are now only found on Sado.